 A map of the O and W Circuit

-Booking campsites for the trek on both the O and W Circuits
+Booking campsites for the Torres del Paine trek on both the O and W Circuits

 There are three companies that operate campgrounds on the O and W Circuits in Torres del Paine National Park – Fantastico Sur, Vertice Patagonia and CONAF.
 In the description below you can see which campground is run by which company.

-You can do it all online – and order meals including vegetarian options, packed lunches, tents, sleeping bags and pads too.
+You can do it all online – and order meals including vegetarian options, packed lunches, tents, sleeping bags and pads at the same time.

 The CONAF campsites are crappy and best avoided unless you aren’t up for longer days of hiking.
 And they are awful at responding.
 In high season (December to March) it’s going to be hard to get last minute spots at any campsites unless you get lucky.